The Corps Member Experience

 Learn more about our regions and find information about master's degree options.

 Your ability to do this will depend on the region.
 Even if it is permitted in your region, generally corps members do not choose to complete certification at a non-partnering program.
-If you choose a separate program you would need to apply to the program on your own and independently track that you are meeting alternative certification legal requirements.
+If your region allows you to choose a separate program, you would need to apply to the program on your own and independently track that you are meeting alternative certification legal requirements.

 Training & Support